 The profusion of wreaths attracted considerable attention throughout the week.

-Appended is a list of the floral tributes to Morecambe’s glorious dead:
+Appended is a list of the floral tributes to Morecambe’s glorious dead: (not copied)

 Lancaster Gazette, 1919

 A memorial service was held on Tuesday evening in the King’s Own Memorial Chapel at the Parish Church for the boy scouts from the district who have fallen in the war.
 The various troops of scouts, in charge of Scoutmaster R.E.Wright, paraded in Dalton-square, and proceeded to the service, which was conducted by Rev. G.O.
 Rubie.
 The list of war heroes from the scouts is as follows;-

 4th Lancaster (Wesley) Troop, Robert Bowker, David Bratherton, Herbert Dobson, Harold Gill, and Stanley Hutton.